 There’s another neat trick in that example: we dropped the word “always”.
 When working with others, it’s a good general principle to avoid “absolute” statements.
 Phrases like “you always X” or “you never Y” are rarely helpful, and the reason takes us right back to how our brains process information.
 You likely already know why such phrases are a problem.
 When your brain feels like it’s being attacked and it hears “you always X”, what is the very first thing it’s going to do?

 Yep!
 In order to protect itself, the brain will try to prove the statement wrong.
 “No no!
 Remember that one time out of a thousand, ten years ago, when I didn’t do that thing you said I always did?
 You are SO wrong!”
 From there the argument degenerates into a meaningless battle over exactly what happened when, which serves no one and completely sidetracks the topic at hand.
 Avoid absolutes and you will find many of the arguments that once trapped you will simply disappear.

-Disagreement in the workplace is unavoidable.
+Disagreement in the workplace, and in life, is unavoidable.
 In reality, we wouldn’t want to avoid such conversations even if we could.
 Disagreement is the sweet, sweet manure in which the most colorful flowers bloom.
 If we can focus on addressing the issue rather than attacking the individual, our conversations will feel filled with fertilizer rather than covered in crap.

 For Your Consideration

 - Who do you have difficulty getting along with at work?
 Think back on your previous conversations with those people; what unhealthy communication patterns do you see consistently repeated?
 While you cannot control how the other person speaks with you, you can control how you speak with them.
 What could you do to break those unhealthy cycles of conversation?